The Marvelous Land Of Oz

 Speaking the words with sweet diffidence, she said:

-different!" said the Pumpkinhead; and everyone thought it was
+you're different!" said the Pumpkinhead; and everyone thought

 Line-Art Drawing